 Skip to Content

-DIY Stenciled Felt Coasters
+Stenciled DIY Felt Coasters

 Posted on Last updated: /

 Prepare a 2mm thick of stiff synthetic felt, I bought mine in a size of 12″ x 12″ and I can make 9 pcs. of felt coasters.
 I cut them into 4″ circles for a classic shape of coasters.
-If you have heavy-duty die-cutting machines like a Sizzix, you may cut the coasters in various shape as long as it is big enough to hold your glass or cup.
+If you have heavy-duty die-cutting machines like a Sizzix, you may cut the coasters in various shapes as long as it is big enough to hold your glass or cup.
 Be cautious, a normal die cut meant for paper won’t be able to cut this felt.

 If you don’t have this type of felt, you may use a normal craft felt as an alternative.
 Layer a few pieces of them and stitch them up to form a thick and stable coaster, then follow the tutorial on how to stencil on felt.